Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Numerical results

-We start with the equilibrium solution of $G^{<}_{m_1 m_2,\mathbf k}(t=0)$, $\Sigma^{GW}$ and $W_{nn'mm',\mathbf k-\mathbf{k}'}$ for the top 2 valence bands and the bottom 2 conduction bands for the material monolayer MoS\textsubscript{2}--a material where many-body interactions are known to be strong as a consequence of the reduced dimensionality.
-DFT calculations with spin-orbit coupling are performed using the Quantum Espresso package.\cite{Giannozzi2009} We use norm-conserving fully relativistic PBE pseudopotentials from the SG15 ONCV potential library.\cite{Scherpelz2016} A primitive cell of MoS\textsubscript{2} with a $\mathbf{k}$ grid of $12 \times 12 \times 1$ and a plane wave cutoff energy of 80 Ry was used for the DFT ground state calculation.
-The GW calculation is done with the BerkeleyGW package.\cite{Deslippe2012} A $\mathbf{k}$ grid of $36\times36\times1$, a dielectric cutoff of 10 Ry and 6000 bands are used in the GW calculations. $G^{<}_{m_1 m_2,\mathbf k}$ is calculated at the $\Gamma$ point which is the $\mathbf k$ point in the reciprocal space where $k_x = k_y = k_z = 0$.
-The external electric field is chosen to be polarized along the x direction with ${E}_x(t)= A\sin\left(\frac{\pi t}{T}\right)^{2}\sin\left(\omega t\right)$, where the constants $A=0.006$ is the amplitude of the electric field, $\omega = 0.022$ Ry is the frequency of the light and $T=160$ fs is the duration of the light pulse, ${E}_y(t)=0$ and ${E}_z(t)=0$.
-The chosen values for the external perturbation are values consistent with typical experimental setups in high harmonic generation (HHG) experiments \cite{liu2017hhg}.
-The 4\textsuperscript{th} order Runge-Kutta method is then used to update $G^{<}_{m_1 m_2,\mathbf k}(t)$, $\delta\Sigma (t)$ and $e\mathbf{E}(t) \cdot {\mathbf{r}}$ at each time step.
+We use monolayer MoS\textsubscript{2}--a material where the electron self energy is known to be large~\cite{Qiu2013,Qiu2016,Ugeda2014,Chernikov2014,Wang2018}--as our test system.
+In order to perform the time evolution in Eq.~(\ref{eq:tdagw}), we first need to compute the equilibrium solution before the electric field is turned on to obtain $\bm \rho(t=0)$, as well as the time-independent matrices $\mathbf H_0$ and $\bm \Sigma^{GW}$ in Eq.~(\ref{eq:tdagw}) and $\mathbf W$ in Eq.~(\ref{eq:sigma}).
+We do this within the one-shot GW approximation~\cite{Hybertsen1986,Rohlfing2000,Deslippe2012} using the following calculation parameters.
+Our basis includes 4 bands (the top 2 valence bands and the bottom 2 conduction bands) and a uniform grid of $36\times 36\times 1$ \textbf{k}-points in reciprocal space.
+Density functional theory (DFT) calculations with spin-orbit coupling are performed using the Quantum Espresso package \cite{Giannozzi2009}.
+We use norm-conserving fully relativistic PBE pseudopotentials from the SG15 ONCV potential library \cite{Scherpelz2016} and a plane wave cutoff energy of 80 Ry.
+A GW plus Bethe Salpeter equation (BSE) calculation is done as a one-shot calculation on top DFT using the BerkeleyGW package \cite{Deslippe2012}.
+A dielectric cutoff of 10 Ry and 6000 bands are used in the GW and BSE calculations.
+We use the results of the equilibrium calculations to setup Eq.~(\ref{eq:tdagw}) at time t=0, and then we propagate the equation in time with an external electric field that mimics a laser pulse polarized along the $r_1$ direction.
+The field is ${E}_{r_1}(t)= A\sin\left(\frac{\pi t}{T}\right)^{2}\sin\left(\omega t\right)$, where the constants (in Ryd) $A=0.006$ is the amplitude of the electric field, $\omega = 0.022$ is the frequency of the light, and $T=160$ fs is the duration of the light pulse, all in Rydberg atomic units. ${E}_{r_2}(t)=0$ and ${E}_{r_3}(t)=0$.
+The electric field parameters are values consistent with typical experimental setups in high harmonic generation (HHG) experiments \cite{liu2017hhg}.
+The 4\textsuperscript{th} order Runge-Kutta method is then used to update $\rho_{m_1 m_2,\mathbf k}(t)$ and $\delta\Sigma (t)$ at each time step, and the matrix element $\rho_{m_1 m_2,\mathbf k}(t)$ is saved for the single \textbf{k}-point, $\textbf{k}=\textbf{0}$, to be used as the test and training data for our data-driven models.